photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 The currently supported user ID ranges are 0, 33, 50-99, 500-600, and 900-1200.
 Note that commands will otherwise be executed as *root*.

 !!! tip ""
     We also recommend running the PhotoPrism service as a non-root user by setting either the [user service property](https://docs.docker.com/compose/compose-file/#user) or the `PHOTOPRISM_UID` [environment variable](config-options.md#docker-image) in the `docker-compose.yml` file.
-The currently supported user ID ranges are 0, 33, 50-99, 500-600, and 900-1200.
-Don't forget to update the file permissions when performing changes.
+Don't forget to update file permissions and/or ownership with the `chown` command when you make changes.

 #### Examples